4th Century Legionary Belt

 Click on Pictures for higher resolution

-Reverse View of Buckle plate
+Reverse View of buckle

 No text